Nana2929/ORA-modrl/report.md

 </figure>

 **[In response to Professor's question]**
 We notice that there's a small peak between $w = 0.4 $ and $0.5$ in the stochastic and Lp-metric setting.
-By table 11, we know that it is because there's a sudden surge in objective 2 from around $1,864$ to $2,002$ for this $0.1$ weight step (for previous step of $0.1$-unit increase, objective 2 roughly increases $100$ only), and therefore the objective 2's digression becomes so great that the lp-metric combined objective is raised up temporarily, resulting in the small peak.
+From table 11, we know that it is because there's a sudden surge in objective 2 from around $1,864$ to $2,002$ for this $0.1$ weight step (for previous step of $0.1$-unit increase, objective 2 roughly increases $100$ only), and therefore the objective 2's digression becomes so great that the lp-metric combined objective is raised up temporarily, resulting in the small peak.